My name is Katie Kerr, Academic Adviser in the College of Arts and Sciences Advising Center.

 304. Advanced Writing in Spanish (3 cr)

 Prerequisite: Spanish 203 and 204.
 The focus of this course is the improvement of writing skills of those students who major in Spanish.
 Assignments include writing at least one four-page typed paper every two weeks according to the three-step process: 1) choosing the topic and stylistic strategies, 2) writing a first draft, taking account of reader and purpose, as well as of organizational and grammatical considerations, and 3) formal revisions following the instructor's corrections and suggestions

 Prerequisite: Spanish 303 and 304 or Spanish 300.
 Spanish 305 is an introduction to basic principles of literary theory through critical studies of Spanish and Latin American texts in the traditional genres of narrative, poetry, drama, and essay.
 Appropriate technical vocabulary for writing analysis illustrative of different approaches to the study of literature is taught.

 Prerequisite: Spanish 305.
-Readings of masterpieces by great writers chosen from the eighteenth century to the present.
-Lectures, oral discussion, and written reports in Spanish.
+Readings of masterpieces by great writers chosen from the Middle Ages to the eighteenth century.
+Lectures, oral discussions, and written reports in Spanish.

 317. Introduction to Linguistics (3 cr)

 Prerequisite: Spanish 300.
 An introduction to linguistic analysis as pertinent to the description and explanation of Spanish grammatical structure.
 The course is both theoretical and practical.
 Useful for majors.